 - Develop a multi-ethnic educational environment and a curriculum that promotes tolerance.

-- Ratify the Convention for the Protection of All Persons From Enforced Disappearance.
+Convention for the Protection of All Persons From Enforced Disappearance.

 Response of the concerned country